Bert Hill (American football): Miami Dolphins

 After a break from coaching, Hill was hired as the strength and conditioning coach for the Miami Dolphins in 2005.
 In his time till 2007, the Dolphins had a record of 16–32.
 Following his engagement with the Dolphins, he coached college football teams again.

 Helvetic Guards

 In August 2022, Chow was named the first head coach of the Helvetic Guards ahead of their first season in the European League of Football.

 Other professional teams

 In 2018 he coached in the Canadian football team Montreal Alouettes and in 2020 the Tampa Bay Vipers of the XFL, both in the function as a defensive line coach.

 Personal life

-Hill is the second of three children of Lawrence and Marietta Hill.
+Hill is the second of three children of Lawrence and Mary Etta Hill.
 Hill received his bachelor's degree in physical education from Auburn University at Montgomery and a Master's of Science degree in exercise science with an emphasis in strength physiology from Auburn University.
 Between his time as coach at the Lions and Dolphins he was Director of Endorsements at AdvoCare.

 He is also the author of a publication for football specific training.